MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ms.custom: think-tank, e2e-sap
 ---

-# Enterprise-scale support for SAP on Azure construction set
+# Enterprise-scale for SAP on Azure

-Enterprise-scale construction sets provide specific architectural approach and reference implementation that enables effective construction and operationalization of platform workload landing zones within the Cloud Adoption Framework enterprise-scale landing zone.
-After you have successfully implemented an enterprise-scale landing zone, they can use the SAP on Azure construction set.
-Review the enterprise-scale [overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md) before deploying the SAP on Azure construction set.
+Enterprise-scale for SAP on Azure provide specific architectural approach and reference implementation that enables effective construction and operationalization of platform workload landing zones within the Cloud Adoption Framework enterprise-scale landing zone.
+After you have successfully implemented an enterprise-scale landing zone, they can use Enterprise-scale for SAP on Azure.
+Review the enterprise-scale [overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md) before deploying Enterprise-scale for SAP on Azure.

-## Adopting the SAP on Azure construction set
+## Adopting Enterprise-scale for SAP on Azure

 Not all customers adopt SAP on Azure in the same way.
-The Cloud Adoption Framework for Azure enterprise-scale SAP on Azure construction set architecture varies between customers.
-The technical considerations and design recommendations of the SAP on Azure construction set might lead to different trade-offs based on your organization's scenario.
+The Enterprise-scale for SAP on Azure architecture varies between customers.
+The technical considerations and design recommendations of Enterprise-scale for SAP on Azure might lead to different trade-offs based on your organization's scenario.
 If you follow the core recommendations, the resulting architecture sets your organization on a path to a sustainable scale.
-The SAP on Azure construction set is modular by design.
+The Enterprise-scale for SAP on Azure is modular by design.
 You can customize environmental variables.
-The construction set approach to landing zones includes three sets of assets to support cloud teams:
+This solution approach to landing zones includes three sets of assets to support cloud teams:

 - [Design guidelines](#design-guidelines)
 - [Architecture](#architecture)